zwgnr/BaseLayer/web/public/templates/input.txt

 "use client";

+import type {
+	TextFieldProps as AriaTextFieldProps,
+	ValidationResult,
-import type { TextFieldProps as AriaTextFieldProps } from "react-aria-components";
+} from "react-aria-components";
 import {
 	Input as AriaInput,
 	TextField as AriaTextField,
+	FieldError,
 	Label,
 	Text,
 } from "react-aria-components";